 Under its charter, the Audit and Risk Committee must have at least two members, a majority of whom should be independent Directors and all of whom should be Non-Executive Directors.
 Under its charter, the Committee shall appoint a chairman who should be an appropriately qualified independent Director and must not be Chairman of the Board.
 Also, at least one member should be a qualified accountant or other financial professional with appropriate expertise of financial and accounting matters.
-Currently, Mr Ho and Mr Young are members of the Committee, with Mr Ho the Chairman.
+As at 30 June 2020, the Audit and Risk Committee was comprised of Mr Ho and Mr Benjamin Young, with Mr Ho as the Chairman.
+Following Mr Young's resignation on 13 July 2020, Mr Spencer-Cotton was appointed as a member of the Committee.
+As stated in section 2 above, the Board has considered the independence of Mr Ho and Mr Spencer-Cotton and it has been determined that both Directors are independent.